mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering.md

 ### <a name="5.2" class="anchor"></a> [5.2 Preventing buffer overflows](#5.2)

 Buffer overflow attacks can sometimes be prevented using programming languages with boundary checking, such as Java or Python, or contained using virtualization.
-Below are a few other common methods:
+Here are a few other common methods:

 - [StackGuard](https://www.usenix.org/legacy/publications/library/proceedings/sec98/full_papers/cowan/cowan.pdf) is a canary-based method to protect or detect potential danger, where a canary-value is placed on stack, which can be verified to not be corrupted during execution

 - non-executable memory, or [NX-bit](https://en.wikipedia.org/wiki/NX_bit), can be used to segregate area in memory used by code and data

-- randomized addresses and instructions, such as [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization), which can be used to randomize address space layout (note that instructions can also be encrypted in memory and decrypted before execution, but substantial overhead)
+- randomized addresses and instructions, such as [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization), which can be used to randomize address space layout (instructions can also be encrypted in memory and decrypted before execution, but substantial overhead)

-For more methods, see: [Return-oriented programming (ROP)](https://en.wikipedia.org/wiki/Return-oriented_programming).
+For further reading, see: [Return-oriented programming (ROP)](https://en.wikipedia.org/wiki/Return-oriented_programming).